SergeyMalykh/sudoku-tester/README.md

 The expected test result:

-AppComponent
+AppComponent<br/>
-should create the app
+should create the app<br/>
-should have as title 'sudoku tester app'
+should have as title 'sudoku tester app'<br/>

-SudokuLoadComponent
+SudokuLoadComponent<br/>
-SudokuLoadComponent should be created
+SudokuLoadComponent should be created<br/>

-SudokuComponent
+SudokuComponent<br/>
-0: SudokuComponent should be created
+0: SudokuComponent should be created<br/>
-1: should be NO exceptions on test case selection 'testSet_ValidSet'
+1: should be NO exceptions on test case selection 'testSet_ValidSet'<br/>
-2: should be supported exception on test case selection 'testSet_Null'
+2: should be supported exception on test case selection 'testSet_Null'<br/>
-3: should be supported exception on test case selection 'testSet_WrongRowsNumber'
+3: should be supported exception on test case selection 'testSet_WrongRowsNumber'<br/>
-4: should be supported exception on test case selection 'testSet_WrongColumnsNumber'
+4: should be supported exception on test case selection 'testSet_WrongColumnsNumber'<br/>
-5: should be supported exception on test case selection 'testSet_RowContanitsNotDigitSymbol'
+5: should be supported exception on test case selection 'testSet_RowContanitsNotDigitSymbol'<br/>
-6: should be supported exception on test case selection 'testSet_RowContanitsNotSupportedDigit'
+6: should be supported exception on test case selection 'testSet_RowContanitsNotSupportedDigit'<br/>
-7: should be supported exception on test case selection 'testSet_NotValidSet'
+7: should be supported exception on test case selection 'testSet_NotValidSet'<br/>

 ## Further help